1973 Alaska's at-large congressional district special election

 The 1973 Alaska's at-large congressional district special election was held on March 6, 1973, to elect the United States representative from Alaska's at-large congressional district.
-Incumbent Democratic Representative Nick Begich had won reelection in 1972, but had gone missing shortly before the election.
+Incumbent Democratic Representative Nick Begich Sr. had won reelection in 1972, but had gone missing shortly before the election.

 Begich's seat was declared vacant by a jury and a special election was ordered by Governor William A. Egan.
 Don Young, who had lost to Begich in 1972, won the Republican nomination without opposition while Emil Notti defeated Chancy Croft and Begich's widow Pegge Begich for the Democratic nomination.
 In the general election Young defeated Notti.

 Background

-Representative Nick Begich disappeared while traveling on an airplane with House Majority Leader Hale Boggs on October 16, 1972, and was never found.
+Representative Nick Begich Sr. disappeared while traveling on an airplane with House Majority Leader Hale Boggs on October 16, 1972, and was never found.
 However, despite his disappearance Begich defeated Don Young in the House of Representatives election.
 On November 24, the United States Air Force announced that it would suspend the air search for Begich and Boggs after no traces of the missing plane had been found after 3,600 hours of searching had covered 325,000 square miles.

 Following his defeat Young asked Governor William A. Egan to call a special legislative session to speed up the process of the special election to fill Begich's vacant seat.
 According to Alaskan law a special election must be called by the governor within sixty to ninety days after a vacancy is declared.
 Three petitions calling for a presumptive death hearing for Begich were filed in the Juneau District Court, and was later transferred to Anchorage.
 On December 12, the six-member jury deliberated for twenty minutes before ruling that Begich and two other people on board the plane were presumably dead.

 On December 29, Governor Egan announced that the special election would be held on March 6, 1973.